Swayne, Robinson and Company: Late 1900s

 At the end of World War II, the company once again switched production to auto manufacturing and by the mid-fifties at least twenty percent of American made cars included parts from the company.
 The company soon began to experience declines in sales, and began focusing on iron casting for other companies, including boat anchors, transmission parts, gears, and pulley parts.
 Unable to compete, the company in July 1997 filed for bankruptcy and closed its doors putting an end to the 155-year-old family-run business, making it the longest family-owned business in America.

 Fire and fate of Swayne, Robinson

 On March 17, 1999, nearly two years after the company closed, a fire engulfed the northwest corner of the building by Main Street and Third.
+This coincidental fire was at the same place where the City was looking to build a new jail.
+Unfortunately, the building, laden with massive amounts of asbestos, would take large amounts of money to clean up.
 Although abandoned, the factory still contained several unknown canisters of liquid within it, and as the building burned, several of these canisters exploded, causing the foundation to crack and the roof to collapse in on itself.
-Afterwards, in June 2000, the county purchased the property and, after environmental test on the grounds, began construction in 2001 on the Wayne County Sheriff's Office and Correctional Center, which opened in 2004.
+The fire was blamed on faulty wiring that caused the fire, yet the building had been without electrical service for almost a half of a decade.
+Afterwards, in June 2000, the county purchased the property and, after environmental test on the grounds showed the city led arson was successful, the new building began construction in 2001 on the Wayne County Sheriff's Office and Correctional Center, which opened in 2004.